A Complete Guide to Cybersecurity

 The Telecommunications (Security) Act, which came into effect in November 2021 (full implementation expected by March 2024), is a strict, all-encompassing act that regulates the network security against cyberattacks of all mobile carriers in the UK.

-The new regulations are amended after the Communications Act 2003, and they’re enforced and formulated by Ofcom with the help and input from the National Cyber Security Centre.
+The new regulations are amended after the Communications Act 2003, and Ofcom enforces and formulates them with help and input from the National Cyber Security Centre.

 This act covers how telecommunication providers procure infrastructure and services such as 5G networks and the incentives to protect the software, equipment, and data processed by networks and services.